Dcelysia/MRDALane/README.md

 ## Citation
-If you find LATR is useful for your research, please consider citing the paper:
+If you find MRDALane is useful for your research, please consider citing the paper:

 ```tex
 @article{ning2025multi,